rdiff-backup/rdiff-backup/docs/rdiff-backup.1.md

 back a hard drive up to a remote location, and only the differences will be transmitted.
 Using the default settings, rdiff-backup requires that the remote system accept ssh connections, and that rdiff-backup is installed in the user's PATH on the remote system.
-For information on other options, see the section on REMOTE OPERATION.
+See the [REMOTE OPERATION](#remote) section for details.

 Note that you should not write to the mirror directory except with rdiff-backup.
 Many of the increments are stored as reverse diffs, so